The Theory of Economic Complexity: Relatedness and The Product Space

-A more interesting exercise is to consider the networks implied by the multi-capability model.
+A more interesting exercise is to consider the networks implied by the heterogeneous multi-capability model.
 Here we present three examples in which we estimate networks for different model parameters that we visualize by estimating their minimum spanning tree and adding on top of that all of the links that are one standard deviation above the mean.
-This is a similar visualization exercise than the one used in the paper that introduced the product space network.\\
+This is a similar visualization exercise than the one used in the paper that introduced the product space network and will ensure the same visualization method is used for all examples.\\

-Figure \ref{fig:net200p} presents this exercise for a model involving 200 activities, 100 economies, and 10 capabilities.
-The color of the nodes indicates the complexity of the activity (with darker nodes being higher complexity).
-The number on top of each network visualization shows the mixing parameter $\pi$ used to combine random and non-random capabilities.\\
+Figure~\ref{fig:net200p} presents this exercise for a model involving 200 activities, 100 economies, and 10 capabilities.
+Darker nodes indicate higher complexity.
+The number on top of each network visualization shows the mixing parameter $\alpha$ used to combine random and non-random capabilities.\\

 We can see clearly in this example that all of the networks that are above the phase transition threshold are centered around a core of high-complexity activities, with lower complexity activities being peripheral.
-This reproduces the empirical observation presented in the original product space paper, which claimed that the core of the product space is composed of more sophisticated activities.\\
+This reproduces the empirical observation that the core of the product space is composed of more sophisticated activities.\\

-But can we use this model to generate the network observed for research activities, which follows a ring instead of a core-periphery structure?
+But can we use this model to generate the network structure of the research space, which follows a ring instead of a core-periphery structure?
 Or do we need to radically change our assumptions to obtain that shape?\\

-To generate a ring type network we can use Toeplitz-like matrices for the capability endowments.
+To generate a ring type network we can use Toeplitz-like matrices for the capability levels.
 A Toeplitz matrix is constant along each diagonal.
 By setting diagonals with decreasing values or $r_{c,b}$ and $q_{p,b}$ we can define correlations among subsets of related activities.\\